|"So... we're just kind of hoping they'll fly right in front of our window and otherwise we do nothing?"|

 |This guy is the most intense telemarketer I have ever seen.|

 The main issue with Flight Controllers is finding a good home for it.
 You'll want a ship with a good Squadrons value to maximize their usefulness but that ship will also obviously need a weapon team slot that isn't being used for something else.
-Many Flight Controllers-capable ships have a lot of competition for the weapon team slot, often from Gunnery Team, and sometimes from Ordnance Experts.
-The big exception here is the Imperial Quasar Fire Cruiser-Carrier, which frequently has an empty weapon team slot that seems custom-designed for the Flight Controllers.
+It's not too tough giving it to a dedicated carrier like the Quasar, but for mixed-role combat ship-carriers, you need to choose between a weapon team that directly benefits the ship's attacks or Flight Controllers, which can be a tough call.

-Gunnery Team is an oldie-but-goodie back from wave one and it's still a great upgrade on medium or large ships with a specific arc that's superior to the others and that arc should offer a strong compliment of longer-ranged dice.
-Specifically, you'll see this on ISDs, VSDs, Liberty MC80s, and Assault Frigates most frequently as they check all of those boxes.
-The main problem with Gunnery Team is it's expensive and you'll only get best use from it when you've got multiple targets in a desirable arc.
-The expense reason keeps it from seeing much use on cheaper ships, most of which don't offer enough arc differentiation or long-ranged dice to want it anyways.
+Gunnery Team is an oldie-but-goodie back from wave one that has been changed a bit in Armada 1.5 to require a concentrate fire command to trigger and only allows for the next attack to come from the same hull zone (a meaningless distinction except for huge ships, as I noted above).
+It's still a great upgrade on medium or large ships with a strong arc with longer-ranged dice.
+Specifically, you'll see this on ISDs, VSDs, Liberty MC80s, and Assault Frigates most frequently as they check those boxes.
+The main problems with Gunnery Team are it's expensive, you'll only get best use from it when you've got multiple targets in a desirable arc, and it requires a concentrate fire command to trigger.
+For all those reasons, it shouldn't be taken lightly, but is still an upgrade-slot-defining upgrade.

 The reason you'll want a strong longer-ranged arc is the longer you can reach out, the better your odds of being able to meaningfully tag two targets from the same arc.
 An ISD-II with Gunnery Teams can unload its full salvo of 4 red and 4 blue dice at some unfortunate ship at medium range and then lob 4 red dice at another target at long range without too much trouble, for example, and this is superior to the same situation where its second attack is a 2-red-dice side arc attack.
-This varies from ship to ship, but in general I like to use Gunnery Teams on ships that will have either 4+ dice at long range (like a VSD-I with Quad Battery Turrets) or 6+ red+blue dice at medium range (like an LMC80) to maximize the odds of getting efficient use from the Gunnery Team.
-The Assault Frigate is an exception (although you can always put Enhanced Armament on it for 4 red dice or use Ackbar for 5) due to the fact that it's much easier to consistently use Gunnery Teams on it because of its wide and easy-to-use side arc, even if its dice aren't particularly strong.
+This varies from ship to ship, but in general I like to use Gunnery Teams on ships that will have either 4+ dice at long range (like a VSD-I with Spinal Armament) or 6+ red+blue dice at medium range (like an LMC80) to maximize the odds of getting efficient use from the Gunnery Team.
+The Assault Frigate seems like an exception, but it's important to note that you typically see Gunnery Team as the default upgrade on it with Ackbar for 5 red dice side arcs.
+Otherwise, the slot is much more competitive - Gunnery Team can still be the right call, but you've got other good choices, too.

 Anyways, the main counter-argument I'll see to Gunnery Teams is that you won't always get to use them to their utmost from your best arc, particularly against more maneuverable enemy fleets that are endeavoring to stay out of there.
 That can certainly be the case.
-I'd counter that Gunnery Teams improve your chances of your most expensive ships getting to make both of their allowed attacks in a given turn and can improve the quality of your second attack as well.
+I'd counter that Gunnery Teams improve your chances of your most expensive ships getting to make both of their allowed attacks in a given activation and can improve the quality of your second attack as well.
 Sometimes the Gunnery Team itself helps with this, other times it does not.
-When you're spending a lot of points on a single ship, you need to give it the best chances of being effective and when it's stuck making only one attack a turn, it's not being very effective.
+When you're spending a lot of points on a single ship, you need to give it the best chances of being effective and when it's stuck making only one attack in its activation, it's not.

 Even if you're not using Gunnery Team to shoot two different ships in one activation, being able to attack a ship and flak from the same arc is quite handy.
 Smart bomber commanders like to put their bombers in arcs of enemy ships that would preferably like to target ships so as to avoid an easy decision to flak them instead.
 Gunnery Teams allow you to shoot from that arc and still flak regardless.That can add up pretty substantially against a heavy bomber wing.